-- A Forward Plan 28 days before the Cabinet Executive meets and provides: - a) The public with details of all key, non key and budget and policy framework decisions to be taken by Members over a minimum period of four months ahead - b) An aide-memoire for the Council's informal board of senior Members and officers to identify future issues for further discussion - c) The Scrutiny Commission with information to consider areas where it may wish to seek involvement in policy development - Its pay policy - · Gender Pay Gap Report - Council, Cabinet and Committee Reports - Payments over £250
+- A Forward Plan 28 days before the Cabinet Executive meets and provides: - a) The public with details of all key, non-key and budget and policy framework decisions to be taken by Members over a minimum period of four months ahead - b) An aide-memoire for the Council's informal board of senior Members and officers to identify future issues for further discussion - c) The Scrutiny Commission with information to consider areas where it may wish to seek involvement in policy development - Its pay policy - · Gender Pay Gap Report - · Council, Cabinet and Committee Reports - Payments over £250

-In order to keep the public informed the Authority proactively prepares appropriate press releases.
+To keep the public informed the Authority proactively prepares appropriate press releases.
 The Council has an award-winning website which is user friendly and well-designed and the frequent use of social media channels of communication have enabled the Council to reach more of our residents effectively.
-The Council's Communication Strategy will be updated in the coming year following the adoption of the new Blaby District Plan.
+Work has been carried out to update the Council's Communication Strategy which was completed in April 2025 and in an era of rapid technological change and evolving customer expectations, our approach focuses on digital-first innovation while ensuring inclusiveness for all residents.
+In addition, a Crisis Communications Plan has also been developed with the aim to warn, inform and reassure staff, councillors, the public and other audiences before, during and after a crisis.

-Scrutiny of the Councils budget for 2023/24 took place over two meetings in January 2023.
+Scrutiny of the Council's budget for 2024/25 took place over two meetings in January 2024.
 These meetings were open to all Members and attendance levels were high.
 A further meeting was held with Scrutiny and non-Cabinet members to consolidate their understanding and comments regarding the budget process to feed back recommendations to Council.
+These recommendations were fed into Cabinet formally and recommendations responded to and actions taken where appropriate.